Safe and Stable Neural Network Dynamical Systems for Robot Motion Planning: INTRODUCTION

 \section{INTRODUCTION}

-\ac{lfd} is a paradigm in robotics to teach robots the essence of a task through multiple demonstrations \cite{BillardCalinonDilmannSchall2008}.
+\ac{lfd} is a paradigm in robotics that teaches robots the essence of a task through multiple demonstrations \cite{BillardCalinonDilmannSchall2008}.
 This enables a robot to generalize a learned task to new environments, allowing safe navigation under perturbations.
-A key advantage of \ac{lfd} is its accessibility to end-users without technical expertise, as it requires minimal time and effort to adapt a robot's capabilities to diverse environments.
-A prominent approach in \ac{lfd} is to encode demonstrations as a stable \ac{ds}~\cite{BillardMirrazaviFigueroa2022book}.
+A key advantage of \ac{lfd} is its accessibility to end-users without technical expertise, as it requires minimal time and effort to adapt robot's capabilities to diverse environments.
+A prominent approach in \ac{lfd} is to encode demonstrations as stable \ac{ds}~\cite{BillardMirrazaviFigueroa2022book}.
 This involves recording the robot's end effector or joint positions and velocities and then solving an optimization problem to find a stable \ac{ds} that accurately replicates these demonstrations.
-Although the demonstrations capture the essence of the task, the inherent stability of the \ac{ds} ensures generalization and robust performance under perturbations, enhancing data efficiency by reducing the need for additional demonstrations.
+Although the demonstrations capture the essence of the task, the inherent stability of \ac{ds} ensures generalization and robust performance under perturbations, enhancing data efficiency by reducing the need for additional demonstrations.

-However, a critical limitation of many \ac{lfd} methods is that the optimization problem do not generally consider the obstacles that may be placed in the environment.
+However, a critical limitation of many \ac{lfd} methods is that the optimization problem generally does not consider the obstacles that may be placed in the environment.
 Consequently, the resulting robot motion may not be safe.
 This highlights the need to integrate safety constraints directly into the \ac{lfd} framework alongside stability guarantees.

 In this paper, we propose a novel framework for learning a \ac{ds} that is not only stable, ensuring convergence to a target equilibrium point under perturbations, but also safe, guaranteeing avoidance of \emph{static obstacles} in the environment.
 Our learning-based algorithm simultaneously identifies neural network-based \ac{ds} that mimics the provided demonstrations while co-synthesizing formally verified neural stability and safety certificates, characterized by Lyapunov and barrier functions, respectively.
 The entire \ac{ds} is learned offline, avoiding the need for any real-time modification of \ac{ds}.